-6.416 Aerial Photogrammetry (1 Class, 4 Lab Hrs/Wk)

-An introductory study of the basic skill of interpretation of aerial photos.
-The practical use of aerial photos for forestry use covering such items as steroscopic viewing, scale determination, acreage measurement, object heights and forest typing

-6.417 Silviculture (2 Class, 4 Lab Hrs/Wk)

-An introductory course to describe and observe the biological influences on a forest stand.
-The influence of forest practices and how they may change the composition, reproduction, growth rates, environment, nutrition, and stocking of a forest.

-9.727 Medical Transcription (3 Class Hrs/Wk)

-Adaptation of medical secretarial skills.
-Learning to type what is heard on dictating machines.
-Medical correspondence, abstracts, reports such as histories, physicals, X-rays, operative reports, etc.

-BA 131 Introduction to Business Data Processing Concepts, elements and structure of business data processing systems, classifying, calculating, and reporting functions, programming, computer fundamentals.

-BA 231 Business Data Processing

-Application of computers to business data processing using COBOL.
-The development of a common business-priented language and its use in modern business organizations.
-Comparison of COBOL with other automatic programming languages.
-Prerequisite: BA 131.

-- CS 221 Concept of Computing (2 Class Hrs/Wk) An introduction to computers including basic concepts, capabilities and limitations.
-A survey of hardware and software systems and their applications and implications. - 3 Credits CS 233 Introduction to Numerical Computation (3 Class Hrs/Wk) Basic principles of numerical computation, programming a computer in subject oriented languages with major emphasis on programming in an algebraic language.
-Prerequisite: Mth 101, or equivalent.

-6.418 Intermediate Forest Measurements (3 Class Hrs/Wk) Course is designed to familiarize the student with the design techniques of sample cruising, as well as an orientation to the theory of sampling, new approaches to crusing.
-Prerequisite: 6.407 and 6.408, or consent of instructor.

-6.419 Forest Recreation (2 Class, 4 Lab Hrs/Wk) 3 Credits An introductory course in outdoor recreation which covers the needs and demands of the general public to use forest resources of recreation.
+- 6.416 Aerial Photogrammetry (1 Class, 4 Lab Hrs/Wk) 3 Credits An introductory study of the basic skill of interpretation of aerial photos.
+The practical use of aerial photos for forestry use covering such items as steroscopic viewing, scale determination, acreage measurement, object heights and forest typing- - 3 Credits 6.417 Silviculture (2 Class, 4 Lab Hrs/Wk) An introductory course to describe and observe the biological influences on a forest stand.
+The influence of forest practices and how they may change the composition, reproduction, growth rates, environment, nutrition, and stocking of a forest. - 6.418 Intermediate Forest Measurements (3 Class Hrs/Wk) 3 Credits Course is designed to familiarize the student with the design techniques of sample cruising, as well as an orientation to the theory of sampling, new approaches to cruising.
+Prerequisite: 6.407 and 6.408, or consent of instructor. - 6.419 Forest Recreation (2 Class, 4 Lab Hrs/Wk) An introductory course in outdoor recreation which covers the needs and demands of the general public to use forest resources of recreation.
 The economic factors involved in recreation as well as the planning and design of recreational facilities will be discussed.

-6.420 Advanced Silviculture (2 Class, 4 Lab Hrs/Wk) 3 Credits The application of principles previously learned to the improvement of forest stands through basic silvicultural practices.
+6.420 Advanced Silviculture (2 Class, 4 Lab Hrs/Wk) 3 Credits The application of principles previously learned to the improvement of forest stands through basic sitvicultural practices.
 Laboratory and field exercises will include actual stand treatments.
 Prerequisite: 6.417 Silviculture.

 - 6.430 Intro. to Oregon's Fish and Wildlife Resources (3 Class Hrs/Wk) 3 Credits The course will introduce the student to the economically and recreationally important fish and wildlife forms found within Oregon.
-Also included are some of the basic management techniques related to these resources. - 9.624 Fish and Wildlife Management Principles (3 Class Hrs/Wk) 3 Credits The course will introduce the student to some of the basic methods and techniques used to manage Oregon's fish and wildlife resources and will demonstrate the reasons why such management techniques are used for the species. - 9.623 Wildlife Management Laboratory Procedures (3 Class Hrs/Wk) 3 Credits The course will expose the student to first-hand knowledge and laboratory experiences related to some of Oregon's fish and wildlife resources, and will provide the opportunity to participate in some of the techniques, tests, etc. as applied to a particular resource.

-9.622 Introduction to Forest Ecology (3 Class Hrs/Wk; Field Trip) 3 Credits The course is designed to teach the student the individual factors and their effect upon the tree, and then grouping of trees into communities in response to the environment.
+Also included are some of the basic management techniques related to these resources. - 6.449 Forest Botany (3 Class, 3 Lab Hrs/Wk) 4 Credits A study of some of the basic principles of plant science as related to forestry.
+Prerequisite: admission to a curricular program in Forest Technology - 9.624 Fish and Wildlife Management Principles (3 Class Hrs/Wk) 3 Credits The course will introduce the student to some of the basic methods and techniques used to manage Orogon's fish and wildlife resources and will demonstrate the reasons why such management techniques are used for the species. . - 9.623 Wildlife Management Laboratory Procedures (3 Class Hrs/Wk) 3 Credits The course will expose the student to first-hand knowledge and laboratory experiences related to some of Oregon's fish and wildlife resources, and will provide the opportunity to participate in some of the techniques, tests, etc. as applied to a particular resource. - 9.622 Introduction to Forest Ecology (3 Class Hrs/Wk; Field Trip) 3 Credits The course is designed to teach the student the individual factors and their effect upon the tree, and then grouping of trees into communities in response to the environment.
 Following this, there will be some consideration of the biological basis for tree growth as individuals and in stands, and finally the class will undertake the study of the ecology of several important West Coast forest types.